cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 </details>

-# Memory segments in assembly
+# Memory sections in assembly

 So far, we have only used registers to store values in assembly.
 But in many cases, we want to store values in memory (e.g., if we have more variables than the number of available registers).
 This is of course also possible in assembly.

-A program is made up of multiple **memory segments**.
+A program is made up of multiple **memory sections**.
 The C compiler manages this for us transparently, but when writing assembly, we need to note these explicitly.
 If you go back to the [first assembly example](#compiling-c) we've seen, you'll see the string `"Hello world"` is stored in `.section .rodata`.

 ## The `.text` section

-In RISC-V assembly, we will make use of two segments.
+In RISC-V assembly, we will make use of two sections.
 The program code (the instructions) are stored in the `.text` section.
 If you only write instructions in RARS, it will automatically put them in this section, this is why the warm-up program worked as it did.
 But it's good practice to always define it: